 BOMB Daily publishes exchanges on artistic practice including interviews, literature, portfolios, and essays.

-The Oral History Project is a series of interviews that documents and preserves the life-stories of NYC-based African-American visual artists.
+The Oral History Project is a series of interviews that collects, documents, and preserves the life stories of New York City based visual artists of the African Diaspora.

 Publisher, Editor In Chief

 Director of Development

 Director of Circulation

 Online Literature Editor

 Creative Direction & Design